Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

 4 DAYS FROM $699

 London is one of the world’s most cosmopolitan and historic cities, and this two-night stay gives you additional time to discover its charms and iconic locales for yourself.
 We’ve reserved your room at a fashionable hotel, mere steps away from world-class museums, shopping, and dining options.
 You’ll enjoy a half-day city tour that includes Trafalgar Square, Buckingham Palace, and Westminster Abbey, a UNESCO World Heritage Site.
-You’ll also tour the once-secret Cabinet War Rooms and visit the fascinating Churchill Museum, with plenty of free time to visit museums, shop and people-watch in Piccadilly, and raise a pint at a pub, too.
+You’ll also tour the Imperial War Museum, with plenty of free time to visit museums, shop and people-watch in Piccadilly, and raise a pint at a pub, too.